xJeris/BC-Credit_Risk_Analysis/README.md

 ## Results

 <p>Below are the results for each of the 6 classifers used in this analysis.
-For our analysis we are focused on the Balanced Accuracy, Precision, and Recall scores.</p>
+For our analysis we are focused on the Balanced Accuracy, Precision, and Recall scores.
+Oversampling and Undersampling produced similar results across all 4 classifiers.
+The Random Forest and Easy Ensemble classifiers produced significantly better results.</p>

 Balanced Accuracy Score<br/>
 <img src="../main/images/BAScores.png" width='290'>